mvtiaine/audacious-uade-tools/README.md

 An experimental Shazam-like tool is also included for identifying music from audio files or via microphone (see [Audio Matching](#audio-matching)).

-And another tool to help identifying original versions of music files, among modified or corrupted versions (see [Dupe Finder](#dupe-finder)).
+And another tool to help finding original versions of music files, among modified or corrupted versions (see [Dupe Finder](#dupe-finder)).

 ## Directories